RyanShort13110/raw_curiosity/README.md

 The majority of the photos you will see have never been viewed by anyone outside of NASA.
 <br>
 <br>
-Via the use of dropdown menus, the user may select a rover (either Curiosity, Opportunity, or Spirit), select a camera on the rover (either Mast, Navigational Camera, Front Hazard Avoidance, Rear Hazard Avoidance, or Panoramic, and select a particular date.<br>
+Via the use of dropdown menus, the user may select a rover (either Curiosity, Opportunity, or Spirit), select a camera on the rover (either Mast, Navigational Camera, Front Hazard Avoidance, Rear Hazard Avoidance, or Panoramic), and select a particular date.<br>
 <br>
 Included are tables to help narrow down the search by date range.
-These are not gauranteed, they are<br>
-simply rough estimates of the durration each rover was/is active.<br>
+These are not gauranteed, they are simply rough estimates of the durration each rover was/is active.<br>
 <br>

 ---